medinamarc/Data-Portfolio/README.md

 # Data-Portfolio
-A set of personal projects that I have completed/working on to gain experience within data engineering/analysis/visualization.
+A set of personal projects that I have completed/working on to gain experience within data engineering/analysis/visualization. **Currently in Progress**